-The parent client’s appearance in court frequently raises issues that require the lawyer to take action well in advance of the hearing or trial.
-The lawyer should find out from the parent if the parent wants to be present in court.
-In some prisons, inmates lose privileges if they are away from the prison, and the parent may prefer to stay at the prison rather than lose their privileges.
-The lawyer should explain to any parent hesitant to appear that the case will proceed without the parent’s presence and discuss the potential consequences of the parent client’s decision not to attend the proceeding.
+The parent client’s appearance in court frequently raises issues that require the parent’s lawyer to take action well in advance of the hearing or trial.
+The parent’s lawyer should find out from the parent client if he or she wants to be present in court.
+In some prisons, inmates lose privileges if they are away from the prison, and the parent client may prefer to stay at the prison rather than lose their privileges.
+The parent’s lawyer should explain to any parent client hesitant to appear that the case will proceed without the parent client’s presence and discuss the potential consequences of the parent client’s decision not to attend the proceeding.

 The parent’s lawyer should take appropriate actions on collateral issues.